rubys/bootstrap/bylaws.md

 - a) The Chairperson shall have all of the powers normally associated with the role of chief executive officer and preside at all meetings of the Board and the Members, in addition to any other power granted the Chairperson under these By-laws or by applicable law.
-The Chairperson shall oversee the management of the business of the Foundation and see that all orders and resolutions of the Board are carried into effect.
+The Chairperson shall oversee the management of the business of the $FOUNDATION and see that all orders and resolutions of the Board are carried into effect.
 Without limiting the foregoing, the Chairperson shall:
-  - i) Execute bonds, mortgages, and other contracts requiring a seal, under the seal of the Foundation, except where required or permitted by law to be otherwise signed and executed and except where the signing and execution thereof shall be expressly delegated by the Board to some other Officer or agent of the Foundation; and
+  - i) Execute bonds, mortgages, and other contracts requiring a seal, under the seal of the $FOUNDATION, except where required or permitted by law to be otherwise signed and executed and except where the signing and execution thereof shall be expressly delegated by the Board to some other Officer or agent of the $FOUNDATION; and
   - ii) Oversee the Executive Director (if any).
-- b) The Executive Director (if any) shall preside over the day-to-day affairs of the Foundation under the direction of the Board and the Chairperson and perform such other duties and have such other powers as the Board or the Chairperson may from time to time prescribe.
+- b) The Executive Director (if any) shall preside over the day-to-day affairs of the
+$FOUNDATION under the direction of the Board and the Chairperson and perform such other duties and have such other powers as the Board or the Chairperson may from time to time prescribe.

 ### Section 6.6 Vice-Chairperson
-In the absence of the Chairperson or in the event of his or her inability or refusal to act, the Executive Director or the Vice-Chairperson shall perform the duties of the Chairperson concerning the management of the business of the Foundation, and when so acting, shall have all the powers of and be subject to all the restrictions upon the Chairperson; provided, however, that nothing within this Section 6.6 shall operate to grant powers of the Chairperson as chair of the Board of Directors or as a member of the Board of Directors to any Executive Director ViceChairperson.
+In the absence of the Chairperson or in the event of his or her inability or refusal to act, the Executive Director or the Vice-Chairperson shall perform the duties of the Chairperson concerning the management of the business of the $FOUNDATION, and when so acting, shall have all the powers of and be subject to all the restrictions upon the Chairperson; provided, however, that nothing within this Section 6.6 shall operate to grant powers of the Chairperson as chair of the Board of Directors or as a member of the Board of Directors to any Executive Director ViceChairperson.